-18.1 The supervisor ensures that insurance intermediaries are required to be licensed.
+18.1 The supervisor requires insurance intermediaries operating in its jurisdiction to be licensed.

-- 18.1.1 In some jurisdictions other terminology or processes, such as "authorisation" or "registration", are used in place of "licensing".
+- 18.1.1 In some jurisdictions other terminology such as "authorisation" or "registration", are used in place of "licensing".
 For the purposes of this ICP these terms are collectively referred to as "licensing". - 18.1.2 The supervisor may choose to license intermediaries at the entity level or the individual level, or both.
-Where insurers' direct sales staff carry out insurance intermediation as employees of the insurer, these activities may be covered by the insurer's licence or may require separate intermediary licensing. - 18.1.3 Where licensing is at the entity level the supervisor may consider whether the entity has in place procedures to ensure that the individuals who conduct insurance intermediation under its responsibility meet appropriate standards of professionalism and competence.
-The supervisor may also wish to set its own requirements for approval of individuals, within an insurance intermediary, who conduct intermediary business. - 18.1.4 Certain types of insurance business involve greater complexity and risks and hence require more skill and experience, including the provision of advice, in their intermediation.
-In view of this, the supervisor may wish to specify in the licence the types of insurance intermediation which the insurance intermediary is permitted to undertake, taking into account, for example, the intermediary's proposed business plan and areas of expertise. - 18.1.5 Prior to issuing a licence, the supervisor should require an application, together with additional information which may include items such as: - A copy of the insurance intermediary's Conduct of Business Rules or confirmation of agreement to Conduct of Business Rules published by the supervisor - Details of ownership, including all relevant information necessary to provide a full understanding of the insurance intermediary's ownership and control - The proposed method of capitalisation - A business plan, including details of proposed business and financial projections
+In some jurisdictions insurance intermediation activities carried out by the insurer's direct sales staff or its authorised representatives are covered by the insurer's licence; in others these may require separate intermediary licensing. - 18.1.3 Where licensing is at the entity level the supervisor may consider whether the entity has in place procedures to ensure that the individuals who conduct insurance intermediation under its responsibility meet appropriate standards of professionalism and competence.
+The supervisor may also wish to set its own requirements for approval of individuals, within an insurance intermediary, who conduct intermediary business. - 18.1.4 Different types of insurance business involve different levels of complexity and risks and may require different levels of skill and experience in their intermediation.
+The supervisor may wish to specify in the licence the range of intermediation activities that it permits the insurance intermediary to undertake, taking into account, for example, the intermediary's proposed business plan and areas of expertise.